shagun312/Whatsapp-Chat-Analyzer/README.md

-A python based chat analyzer and is developed using streamlit and data preprocessing techniques
+A python based chat analyzer developed using streamlit and data preprocessing techniques